API introduction

 When using a user token, you do not need to include any headers — the user and tenant information will be automatically extracted from the JWT.

-API Gateway by Region
+API Gateway by region

 Region | Gateway |